Which type of accounting is primarily concerned with tracking and... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with tracking and reporting the amounts a business owes to others, such as loans and accounts payable?
+Which type of accounting is primarily concerned with tracking and reporting the financial responsibilities of a parent company for its subsidiaries?

 A